Bring the benefits of PainTrace® to your practice!

 Dental

 “The ability to assess pain levels for dental care is more challenging than flexing a joint or watching the patient’s gait.
-By using PainTrace, a pre-operative assessment can be compared to post operative readings to quantify the patient’s response to therapy.
 Utilizing PainTrace during the procedure, rather than relying on monitoring heart rate and blood pressure, we are able to recognize pain and can help provide better analgesia throughout the procedure, from starting a CRI to giving additional opioids or local/regional blocks”

 - Dr. Heidi Lobprise, DVM, DAVDC